 Intrapartum Antiretroviral Therapy/Prophylaxis

-- Women who are receiving an antepartum combination antiretroviral (ARV) drug regimen should continue this regimen on schedule as much as possible during labor and before scheduled cesarean delivery (AIII).
+- Women should continue their antepartum combination antiretroviral (ARV) drug regimen on schedule as much as possible during labor and before scheduled cesarean delivery (AIII).

-- For women who have received antepartum ARV drugs but have suboptimal viral suppression near delivery (that is, HIV RNA >1,000 copies/mL), scheduled cesarean delivery is recommended (see Mode of Delivery) (AI).
+- For women who have suboptimal viral suppression near delivery (i.e., HIV RNA >1,000 copies/mL), scheduled cesarean delivery is recommended (see Transmission and Mode of Delivery) (AI).

 |Rating of Recommendations: A = Strong; B = Moderate; C = Optional

 Rating of Evidence: I = One or more randomized trials with clinical outcomes and/or validated laboratory endpoints; II = One or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

 The PACTG 076 zidovudine regimen included a continuous intravenous (IV) infusion of zidovudine during labor for all women.
 Combination antiretroviral (ARV) regimens are now recommended for treatment and prevention of perinatal transmission of HIV; the additional benefit of IV zidovudine in women receiving combination regimens has not been evaluated in randomized clinical trials.

 The French Perinatal Cohort evaluated transmission in >11,000 HIV-infected pregnant women receiving ARV drugs (10% zidovudine alone, 18% dual ARV, and 72% triple ARV) who delivered between 1997 and 2010, stratified by viral load at delivery; 95% received IV intrapartum zidovudine.1

 The overall rate of perinatal transmission was 0.9% (95/10,239) with IV zidovudine and 1.8% (9/514, P